 All members of the Association are invited to take a look for your relatives and if you don’t see them, contact our Historian to have their information included here.
-Our Family Historian, Chris Scudder, is a skilled researcher who compiled much of the information in these pages.
-He can help you include family photographs, letters and documents in this database.
+Our Family Historian, Margery Boyden, is a skilled researcher who has extensive experience with the Scudder family genealogy and is in the process of making corrections to earliest generations in our database to reflect the most up to date findings from Scudder Association publications and other scholarly sources.
+This will build on the fine work of our previous historian Chris Scudder (1945-2018) who compiled much of the information in these pages.

 This online family scrapbook is an excellent way to save the information for future generations.

-Members have complete access to the database …
+Members Must Login to have complete access to the database …

 This is a wonderful opportunity to discover your Scudder heritage.
 We hope you find the database useful and look forward to having you join the Association to fully benefit from the wealth of data available.